zhaobarnett/Final-Project-2/README.md

 <ul>
 <li> When choosing default or create on the initial screen, the correct screen does not always load. </li>
 <li> When entering the pH, the program will become unreactive. </li>
-<li> Our algorithim to determine the "livability" of the environment has some issues. </li>
+<li> Our algorithim to determine the "livability" of the environment has some issues.
+The create mode environment is not completely functional.
+The fish population is always decreasing. </li>
 </ul>
 <h2> Note: </h2>
 <ul>